apennisi/fastestpedestriandetectorinthewest/README.md

 This is my version of the Fastest Pedestrian Detector in the West based on the paper:
 * P. Dollár, S. Belongie and P. Perona "_The Fastest Pedestrian Detector in the West_", BMVC 2010.

 This version implements only the detection part.
-The training part is the one developed in the P. Dollàr toolbox ([link](https://github.com/pdollar/toolbox/tree/master/detector)).
+For the training part you have to use the P. Dollàr toolbox ([link](https://github.com/pdollar/toolbox/tree/master/detector)).

 ##Requirements
 * OpenCv